initbiz/initbiz.github.io/cumuluscore/index.md

 ### Clusters' usernames

 Clusters' usernames are unique strings to be used in URLs so that URLs can be changed by the client the way they want to.
-The same feature on Facebook and Twitter is called `username` so we decided to use name `username` as well.
+The same feature on Facebook and Twitter is called `username` so we decided to use the name `username` as well.

 Using usernames has to be enabled in general Cumulus settings (`using usernames in URLs`).
 By default Cumulus will use cluster's slug.